claudiologiudice/Elixir_training_course/reditoolsdnarna2.md

 The main steps described during the practice are reported below and can be easily copy/pasted in your terminal <br>
 (please remove the <b>$</b> simbol during copy&paste.<br>
 <b>Note.</b> Assuming you're student_X, please change X according to your workspace.<br>
-<b>Note2.</b> Choose a GTEX sample from Cerebellum or Artery and copy RNAseq data accordingly in your home folder.<br>
+<b>Note2.</b> Choose a GTEX sample from Cerebellum or Artery and copy RNAseq data accordingly from its path to your home folder.<br>
 <b>IMPORTANT!</b> REDItoolDnaRna.py outTable (eg. outTable_892028847) contains 9digit random number, so it usually varies among users and different script launches on the same machine.<br>
   In case of errors or techincal problems <b>do not hesitate to stop the trainer(s).</b>
 <div align="center">